ridaazfar/encrypted-diary-project/README.md

 # encrypted-diary-project
-This is a brain dump diary that lets you write whatever you want and save it as encrypted text so noone else can read it
+This is a brain dump diary that lets you write whatever you want and save it as encrypted text so noone else can read it.
+This is pretty random, I coded this for fun.